Bruxism Treatment for Adults London

-The causes of bruxism are not always clear, and as such, there could be many reasons why this is occurring, and as many treatment option.
+The causes of bruxism are not always clear, and as such, there could be many reasons why this is occurring and as many treatment options.

-At 23MD, this is our recommended treatment option, as resaearch into using Botox® has shown it to be to be just as effective as other more established methods.
+At 23MD, this treatment option, as research into using Botox® has shown it to be to be just as effective as other more established methods.

 It is administered by intramuscular injection and the paralytic effects are thought to last 3-6 months.
 Recently, the therapeutic uses of Botox® have expanded exponentially to include a wide range of medical and surgical conditions.
 This has been aided by a greater understanding of its underlying physiology as well as improved efficacy and safety.
 The evidence on Botox usage in non-cosmetic conditions of the head and neck is convincing.

-Although there have been many other treatment proposal over the years to decrease the level of bruxism, the only proven treatments for bruxism are mandibular advancement devices, hypnosis and occlusal splints.
+Although there have been many other treatment proposals over the years to decrease the level of bruxism, the only proven treatments for bruxism are mandibular advancement devices, hypnosis and occlusal splints.

 These are small plastic mouth-guards that can be used immediately without specialist fitting.